 Legalization could mean millions of dollars for the states as the growth of the supply chain will open multiple opportunities.

 The growth of medical marijuana has seen the trend of legalization and opening of new markets prevalent in recent years.
 Some states that were not leaning towards legalization have greater chances of success this year.
-More importantly, there is a big possibility for four traditionally red states to make the move to allow medical marijuana programs: Alabama, Kansas, Kentucky, and South Carolina.
+The surprise is these 4 red states could legalize weed in 2021.
+The traditionally conservative states are considering allowing medical marijuana programs in Alabama, Kansas, Kentucky, and South Carolina.

 A paradigm shift has been taking place carefully since last year and 2021 could help solidify that shift.
 Many Southeastern states are leaning towards following the trend of Mississippi with respect to marijuana legalization.
 Likewise, states that normally lean towards the Republican view of things are already embracing cannabis.
 2020 showed this reality as Montana and South Dakota legalized medical and recreational marijuana use in November.
 This makes it 38 states with Washington DC that have medical marijuana programs infused in their state health system.